 In order for your newly-bought telescope to last long, it needs proper maintenance.

-- Clean the optics so that you can see the celestial bodies clearly and with clarity.
+- Clean the optics so that you can see the celestial bodies with clarity.

 - Do preventive maintenance to limit light distortion caused by dust accumulation on the mirror and lenses.

-- When not in use, position the scope in a downward motion to prevent dust accumulation in the optics.
+- When not in use, position the scope downward to prevent dust accumulation in the optics.

 - Store the extra eyepieces in a plastic bag.